-The ECpvH supports analogue input/output modules.
-When the analogue module is selected in the IO window setup, all settings are placed in the monitoring of the IO module.
+When an analogue module is selected in the IO window setup, all the related settings are placed in the monitoring of the IO module.

-When pressing the IO button, it will lead to the following page.
+When pressing the IO button to the right, it will lead to the following page.

 From this page it is possible to select which IO module to set up and monitor values.
 If the IO module is digital input/output, it is not possible to click on the module, the actual bit value is present at this page.